When Should I Start Using A Lifting Belt? 3.0

 Most of the time it takes a couple of sessions or at least a few sets to get used to the belt so don’t worry if your weights don’t suddenly jump up by 50kg.

-This is simply because it is a different kind of breathing when you set up with a belt as opposed to without one; it also feels completely new when you wear them at first.
+This is because it is a different kind of breathing when you set up with a belt as opposed to without one; it also feels completely new when you first wear a belt.

 I'll use a belt for: